MinetestForFun/server-minetestforfun/mods/farming/README.txt

 Changelog:

-1.11 - Added Straw Bale, streamlined growing abm a little, fixed melon rotation bug with screwdriver 1.10 - Added Blueberry Bush and Blueberry Muffins, also Pumpkin/Melon easier to pick up, added check for unloaded map 1.09 - Corn now uses single nodes instead of 1 ontop of the other, Ethanol recipe is more expensive (requires 5 corn) and some code cleanup.
+1.12 - Player cannot place seeds in protected area, also growing speeds changed to match defaults 1.11 - Added Straw Bale, streamlined growing abm a little, fixed melon rotation bug with screwdriver 1.10 - Added Blueberry Bush and Blueberry Muffins, also Pumpkin/Melon easier to pick up, added check for unloaded map 1.09 - Corn now uses single nodes instead of 1 ontop of the other, Ethanol recipe is more expensive (requires 5 corn) and some code cleanup.